Eoin988/wood-sessions/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, select Deploy from a branch.
+  - Select Main in the branch drop down
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the main branch has been selected, press save and allow the site to be deployed
+  - Once complete and address is shown for the website.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here -  https://eoin988.github.io/wood-sessions/

 ## Credits